tryretool/legal/pages/agreements/product-specific-terms/retool-ai-terms.md

 - "**Third-Party Model**" means any of the Retool-managed, third-party artificial intelligence models identified [here](./third-party-model-policies.md).
 - "**User Input**" means any data, information, input, or prompt that an Authorized User submits to an AI-Enabled Application to generate and receive Output.

-## Customer's Responsibilities
+## 2. Customer's Responsibilities

   1. User Input.
 Customer is solely responsible for the accuracy, appropriateness, and legality of all User Input submitted to AI-Enabled Applications.
 Customer will not submit User Input that are intended to generate, or would reasonably be expected to generate, Output that infringes, violates, or misappropriates the rights of any third party, or that otherwise results in unlawful or harmful Output or actions by a Customer Agent, nor will it permit Authorized Users to do the same.

   2. Compliance With Laws and the Acceptable Use Policy.
 Customer acknowledges and agrees that Customer controls how it uses Retool AI.
-As such, Customer represents and warrants that its use cases for Retool AI, including all User Input, will:
-  1. comply with all applicable laws and regulations, including those applying to artificial intelligence, data protection, intellectual property, and export controls; and
-  1. not be used to develop or deploy AI systems in a manner that is discriminatory, deceptive, or harmful.
+As such, Customer represents and warrants that its use cases for Retool AI, including all User Input, will (i) comply with all applicable laws and regulations, including those applying to artificial intelligence, data protection, intellectual property, and export controls; and (ii) not be used to develop or deploy AI systems in a manner that is discriminatory, deceptive, or harmful.
 Customer will also comply with the [Acceptable Use Policy](https://docs.retool.com/legal/acceptable-use-policy), as it may be updated by Retool from time to time.

-3. Transparency and Disclosure Obligations.
+  .
+Transparency and Disclosure Obligations.
 Customer is solely responsible for ensuring that any legally requiredappropriate disclosures are made to its Authorized Users regarding the use of artificial intelligence features or systems within its AI-Enabled Applications.
 This includes clearly informing Authorized Users when they are interacting with or receiving content from an AI-Enabled Application, where such disclosure is required by applicable law and regulations, or where it is reasonably necessary to avoid user confusion.

   4. Third-Party Models.
 AI-Enabled Applications and Customer Agents are powered by Third-Party Models.
 Customer will have the option to choose its desired Third-Party Model.
 Customer must comply with the [Third-Party Model Policies](./third-party-model-policies.md).
 Retool may suspend Customer's use of a Third-Party Model if Retool reasonably believes that Customer is in breach of the applicable Third-Party Model policies.
 If reasonable under the circumstances, Retool will notify Customer in advance of any suspension and may provide Customer an opportunity to remediate the issue.

 5. Agents Platform.
 Customer acknowledges and agrees that the Agents Platform includes evaluation and observability features that enable Customer to test and monitor the performance of Customer Agents.
 Customer will be solely responsible for:
     1. determining whether a Customer Agent's actions and behaviors are lawful and appropriate for its use case;
-    1. any Output returned and any actions or steps taken by a Customer Agent; and
+    2. any Output returned and any actions or steps taken by a Customer Agent; and
-    1. ensuring that that Agent Data is collected, submitted, stored or otherwise processed ("**Processed**") lawfully, and that the Agent Data, and the Processing thereof does not violate any third-party proprietary, privacy or other rights.
+    3. ensuring that that Agent Data is collected, submitted, stored or otherwise processed ("**Processed**") lawfully, and that the Agent Data, and the Processing thereof does not violate any third-party proprietary, privacy or other rights.

 Customer is also solely responsible for the configuration and permissioning of any tools or integrations used by Customer Agents in the Processing of Agent Data.

-## User Input, Output, and Agent Data
+## 3. User Input, Output, and Agent Data

 1. Ownership.
 Retool does not own nor will it claim ownership of User Input, Output, or Agent Data.